klusta-team/example/README.md

 2 minutes recording, 32 channels at 20kHz, 150MB.

+## How to debug SpikeDetekt

+If SpikeDetekt is giving strange results, run the debug module to visualize the problem.
+To do so:

+* Download the debug module in this repository (TODO: link)
+* Save it somewhere on your computer and note the full path to this file
+* Open it in a text editor, and edit it according to the comments
+* In your PRM file, add `diagnostics_script_path = "/path/to/debugmodule.py"`
+* Run SpikeDetekt as usual.

 ## Contact

 If you have any trouble, bug, comment or suggestion:

   * You can [send a message on the Google group](https://groups.google.com/forum/?fromgroups#!forum/klustaviewas).
   * You can [send us an e-mail](mailto:cyrille.rossant-AT-gmail-com,shabnam-AT-cortexlab-net,kenneth.harris-AT-ucl-ac-uk).

+## How to cite

+If you have used KlustaKwik for a scientific publication, please cite our paper, 'High-dimensional cluster analysis with the Masked EM Algorithm' by Shabnam N. Kadir, Dan F.M.
+Goodman and Kenneth D. Harris (2014) Neural Computation, 26:2379-2394.

+If you have used SpikeDetekt and/or KlustaViewa, please cite "Spike sorting for large, dense electrode arrays" by Cyrille Rossant, Shabnam N Kadir, Dan F. M. Goodman , John Schulman , Mariano Belluscio , Gyorgy Buzsaki , Kenneth D. Harris (2015). bioRxiv http://dx.doi.org/10.1101/015198